Anahaw Restaurant and Yoga Studio, La Independencia Street, Poblacion 1, Dauin, 6217 Negros Oriental

 Some of the commonly seen aquatic life forms include the flamboyant cuttlefish, seahorse, ornate ghost pipefish, painted frogfish, devilfish, parrotfish, and turtles, of course.
 The clear water along the coast is perfect for swimming, snorkeling, freediving, and scuba diving.
 The freediving training site is within swimming distance from the shore.

-Dauin is also the jump-off point for getting to the renowned Apo island, also known for its impressive diving.
+Dauin is also the jump-off point for getting to the renowned Apo island, known for its exceptional marine biodiversity.
 Dumaguete can be reached by flight from Cebu in less than an hour, and less than 1.5 hours from Manila.
-From Dumaguete, it takes 20 to 25 minutes to get to Dauin by public transportation or more conveniently, by private drivers.
-Dumaguete can be reached relatively easy from Siquijor in less than an hour, Tagbilaran (Bohol) in 2 hours, and Cebu in 2 to 6 hours by one of many ferry connections.
+From Dumaguete, it takes 20 to 25 minutes to get to Dauin by public transportation or conveniently, by private drivers.
+Dumaguete can be reached relatively easily from Siquijor in less than an hour, Tagbilaran (Bohol) in 2 hours, and Cebu in 4 to 6 hours by one of many ferry connections.

-Time tables, hopping on ferries, pumpboats, buses, jeepneys, and tricycles take time.
+Time tables, hopping on ferries, pump boats, buses, jeepneys, and tricycles take time.
 Don’t rush.
 You might as well have fun with the journey or it can get frustrating.
-When in a major city like Manila and Cebu, I’d highly suggest using the Grab mobile app to hail transport.
-Departure and arrival times can change due to a number of reasons.
+When in a major city like Manila and Cebu, using the Grab mobile app to hail transport is highly suggested.
+Departure and arrival times can change due to some reasons.
 Please check the ferry operator’s website for up-to-date schedules and bookings.
 Keep in mind that transportation changes and delays are fairly common in the country.
 Be flexible with your travel arrangements.

 Don’t forget to check out our Travel Advice page.
 Fun and safe travels!